ipfs-shipyard/scala-ipfs-api/README.md

 ### Java usage

-A working Java example available [here](https://github.com/ipfs/scala-ipfs-api/blob/master/src/main/java/org.ipfs.api.example/Example.java)
+A working Java example available [here](https://github.com/ipfs/scala-ipfs-api/blob/master/src/main/java/org.ipfs.api.example/Example.java).

 IPFS API calls are available using a Client instance.

 <pre>
-Client client = new Client(host, 5001, "/api/v0", "http");
+Client client = new Client("localhost", 5001, "/api/v0", "http");
 </pre>

 Almost all of the API calls return strongly typed POJOs, for example the node configuration can be retrieved with